evelynharthbrooke/Taliyah/README.md

 ### Prerequisites

-Alright, before we can get Ellie up and running, we'll need to install a couple pieces of software in order for Ellie to actually build and run.
+Alright, before we can get Taliyah up and running, we'll need to install a couple pieces of software in order for Taliyah to actually build and run.
 This will depend on your operating system, be it either Windows, macOS or Linux.
 On Windows, this means you'll need Visual Studio 2019 installed, be it either the full IDE (Community, Professional, or Enterprise work fine) or just the Visual Studio 2019 Build Tools, and Rust itself.
 On macOS, you will need the Xcode Developer Tools, as